codio/site/source/docs/content/publish/refresh.html.md

 <img alt="publishversion" src="/img/docs/publishversionnew.png" class="simple"/>

-- If on the Edit unit screen, press the **Publish new version** button.
+- If you are on the Edit unit screen, press the **Publish new version** button.

 <img alt="versions" src="/img/docs/versions.png" class="simple"/>